sreejithkvenugopal/Residual-Ratio-Thresholding/README.md

 # Residual-Ratio-Thresholding

 Residual Ratio Thresholding  (RRT) is a technique to identify the the correct regression model from a sequence of  nested models.
-This has found applications in sparse linear regression aka compressed sensing and robust regression with sparse outliers.

 1).
-RRT allows the operation of algorithms like LASSO, OMP and their derivatives without knowing signal sparsity and noise variance.
+RRT can operate algorithms like LASSO, OMP and their derivatives without knowing signal sparsity and noise variance.

 2).
-RRT also provides easy to interpret final sample support recovery guarantees.
+RRT  provides easy to interpret final sample support recovery guarantees.

 3).
 RRT is closely related to various information theoretic criteria.
-However, unlike many of these information theoretic criteria, RRT is based on finite sample distributional results.
+However, unlike many of popular information theoretic criteria, RRT is based on finite sample distributional results.

 4).
-The same fundamental principle is applicable to many different scenarios like group sparsity, row sparsity, robust regression with sparse outliers, linear model order selection etc.
+RRT is applicable to many different scenarios like group sparsity, row sparsity, robust regression with sparse outliers, linear model order selection etc.

-This codes are a result of a joint work with Dr.Sheetal Kalyani, Dept. Of Electrical Engineering. (http://www.ee.iitm.ac.in/user/skalyani/)
+This codes are a result of joint work with Dr.Sheetal Kalyani, Dept. Of Electrical Engineering. (http://www.ee.iitm.ac.in/user/skalyani/)

 The following papers are published based on the concept of Residual Ratio Thresholding.